blukatdevelopment/UnchainedWorldsOld/direpath/character_creation/classes/soul_forger.md

 own turn in initiative, unless you are piloting or carrying them.

 ### Repair
-During a short rest, you may repair one construct.
+By spending 10 minutes and a stamina die, you may repair one construct.
 To do so, make an intelligence check and add your proficiency bonus.
 This is the amount of hit points you restore for the targeted construct.
-Your constructs may discharge their soul stones.
-If this happens, you may expend one of your hit dice to recharge the soul stone.
+Repair recharges soul stones.

 ### Command
 On your turn, you may consume a hit die to use your bonus action and issue one